-Did you know that anxiety worsens with time if nothing is done to help kids learn to manage anxious feelings appropriately?
-Although some children are born with a more anxious disposition, cases of chronic anxiety in kids are rare.
+Did you know that anxiety worsens if nothing is done to help kids learn to manage anxious feelings appropriately?
+The good news is that few kids are born with an anxious disposition and cases of chronic anxiety in kids are rare.

-In other words, you can teach your anxious child to better manage his or her feelings.
-Here are a few strategies to help your anxious child:
+What this means is that you can teach your anxious kid to better manage his or her feelings.
+Here are a few tips to help:

 1 | It is okay to be anxious

-Children are rarely able to define their big emotions, especially if they have not yet learned to differentiate between emotions.
-A child experiencing anxiety is therefore likely to struggle to communicate this anxiety.
-Parents can have a particularly difficult time identifying children’s anxiety, because different kids will show their anxiety in different ways.
+Kids are rarely able to define their big emotions, especially if they have not yet learned to tell the difference between emotions.
+If your child has an anxious disposition, she is likely to struggle to communicate this anxiety.
+You could have a difficult time identifying your kid’s anxiety because it can be manifested in so many different ways.

-It can be easy to identify feelings of anxiety when your child cries each and every time he has to go to school, or just before his swimming lessons, or when he acts clingy and never wants you out of sight.
-But anxiety can transform into pain and physical symptoms (headaches, tummy aches, vomiting spells), into bad moods and tantrums, or into inappropriate behavior such as violence and aggressiveness.
+An anxious child might cry each and every time she has to go to school or just before her swimming lessons, or she might act clingy and never wants you out of sight.
+Anxiety, however, can also transform into pain and physical symptoms (headaches, tummy aches, vomiting spells), into moods swings and tantrums, or into inappropriate behavior such as violence and aggressiveness.

 The first step to help your child manage anxiety is to teach him to identify and manage his emotions using age-appropriate techniques.
 Let your child know that it is okay to be anxious.
 Talking about anxiety and anxiety-provoking situations can be therapeutic for your child.